ziiqii/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous CulinaryContacts home folder.

+**Q**: Does archiving a contact affect reservations that were made under that contact?<br>
+**A**: No. The reservation feature is a completely independent feature from the archive feature.
+This means that:
+1. When a contact that has a reservation is archived, no changes will be made to that contact's reservations.
+2. An archived contact can be used to add a reservation.

 --------------------------------------------------------------------------------------------------------------------